 If you don’t want to invest in physical real estate, invest in real estate through Fundrise or CrowdStreet.
 These are the top real estate crowdfunding platforms today that are free to sign up and explore.

 Fundrise focuses on diversified eREITs.
-It’s nice to invest in a fund for 100% passive income.
-Fundrise has about 387,000+ investors with over $3.2 billion in capital as of 2023.
+It's nice to invest in a fund for 100% passive income.
+Fundrise has over 380,000+ investors with over $3.2 billion in capital.
 Fundrise was founded in 2012 and is one of the oldest crowdfunding platforms today.
-For most people, investing in a diversified eREIT is the way to go.
+For most people, investing in a diversified fund is the way to go.
+I’ve personally invested over $300,000 in Fundrise so far.

 CrowdStreet focuses on individual commercial real estate and multi-family properties in 18-hour cities.
 18-hour cities like Memphis have lower valuations and potentially higher growth.
 If you have the capital, you can build your best-of-the-best portfolio yourself.